How to be an Expatriate in India

 At Home in India

-Our guard opens the gate for us, and after he stops the car, Das insists on taking all of our bags to our door.
+Our guard opens the gate for us, and after he stops the car, Das insists on taking all our bags to our door.
 We open up all the windows and then step out onto the balcony to check on the progress of the new church garden.
 A few monkeys run across the wall a few floors down.
-We will have to keep an eye on them; they have a tendency to sneak into homes and steal food.
+We must observe them; they tend to sneak into homes and steal food.

-Luckily for us there is nothing to eat in the apartment, and so we will be walking down to the market soon.
-Unlike most expatriates and higher caste Indians, we do not have a maid or a cook for our household, and this is a decision we are very happy to have made.
-It is a personal choice, and many foreign residents are happy to have a local there to do the shopping and take care of everything around the house.
-However—with a streak of confidence we found within ourselves—we have taken the opportunity to explore the many food stores around our area, and are now as much a fixture of the market one block away as any of the stallholders.
+Luckily for us, there is nothing to eat in the apartment.
+We will walk down to the market soon.
+Unlike most expatriates and higher caste Indians, we do not have a maid or a cook for our household, which is a decision we are pleased to have made.
+It is a personal choice, and many foreign residents are happy to have a local there to shop and take care of everything around the house.
+However — with a streak of confidence we found within ourselves — we have taken the opportunity to explore the many food stores around our area.
+We are now as much a fixture of the market one block away as any stallholders.

-Our phone rings and it is a Japanese friend reminding me about an international women’s coffee morning.
-In Bangaluru the Overseas Women’s Club was originally for Americans only, before expanding to include any woman who either came from overseas or could claim to have lived overseas for a sufficient period of time.
-In a changing world, the association has grown to include men whose partners moved to India for work.
+Our phone rings and a Japanese friend reminds me about an international women's coffee morning.
+In Bangaluru, the Overseas Women's Club was originally for Americans only before expanding to include any woman who came from overseas or could claim to have lived overseas for a sufficient period.
+The association has grown to include men whose partners moved to India for work in a changing world.

-I accept the invitation and my mind turns to what time to ask Das to be there in the morning.
+I accept the invitation, and my mind turns to when to ask Das to be there in the morning.
 The shock of returning to this unconventional place is already starting to wear off.

-It is—for some inexplicable reason—surprisingly easy to call India home.
+For some inexplicable reason, it is surprisingly easy to call India home.